Why Feeling "Behind" in Life Doesn't Mean You Failed

 a pet who thinks you're the best human alive

-a quiet moment in the morning
+ten quiet minutes in the morning

 a really good cup of coffee